anuragsingh0207/PrepoAI-Capstone/README.md

 - Designed **multi-mode system** (QGen, Summary, Flashcards, Evaluation)
 - Added **conversation memory (history-aware chat)**
 - Implemented **answer evaluation + source citation**

+## Contribution by Anisha Singh
+- Built the whole frontend of the website
+- Designed different tabs for funcationality
+- Responsible for the integrating frontend and backend algorithm

 > Note: This was a collaborative project.
 Contributions listed reflect primary areas of responsibility.